andreaspeters/flexpacket/README.md

 ## Features

-- Support for Hostmode TNC's
+- Support for Hostmode TNC's (Finish)
 - Support for the AGW Protocol
-- Multichannel (only in Hostmode)
+- Multichannel (only in Hostmode) (Finish)
-- Adressbook for quick connections
+- Addressbook for quick connections and BayCom password (Finish)
 - Common ANSI color codes
+- 7Plus FileUp/Download (only in Hostmode)
+- Simple APRS Map

 ## Planned Features

-- 7Plus Fileup/download
 - Support for forms to send simple structured information in an emergency case

-- Simple APRS Map
+## How to compile

+- Install Lazarus 3.6
+- Install TRichMemo, LazSerial and BGRA Controlls
+- Open the project file.